Start9Labs/documentation/site/source/support/faq/umbrel-compare.rst

 Appearance
 ==========
-Umbrel uses MacOS's aethetic.
+Umbrel uses MacOS's aesthetic.
 The user interface is clean, colorful, and customizable.
 StartOS offers a functional design with little color or customization.

 Services
 ========